TobCraft3521/TobCraft3521/README.md

-- 👋 Hi, I’m Tobias
+- 👋 Hey, It's Tobias
-- 👀 I’m interested in fullstack webapps, ai, next.js and more
+- 📫 Say hello: tobias@tobcraft.xyz (human only email)
-- 🌱 I’m currently learning Next.js, lots of libraries, web design, system design and more
+- 👀 I’m interested in fullstack webapps and real life (just an excuse for my commit history 🟩⬛🟩)
-- 📫 How to reach me: Discord: TobCraft3521#0484, my website: https://www.tobcraft.xyz
+- 🌱 I’m currently learning fullstack development: webdesign, complex apps, cloud, ci/cd and everything around SaaS: marketing, payments.

-Feel free to make pull requests on any of my repositories! <br>
+- ✨ Check out my repos and maybe give them a star ❤️

-And of course you'll star my repos right? 🥺
+Feel free to fork and make pull requests to any of my repos!
+Would be very happy about contributions and every single star ✨